okta

 Installation

-To pull the latest version of the okta
+To pull the latest version of the okta provider, run the following command:

 REGISTRY PULL okta;